pontem-network/aptos-core/developer-docs-site/docs/reference/glossary.md

 ## Mempool

 - **Mempool** is one of the components of the validator.
 It holds an in-memory buffer of transactions that have been submitted but not yet agreed upon and executed.
 Mempool receives transactions from [JSON-RPC Service](#json-rpc-service).
-- Transactions in the mempool of a validator are added from the JSON-RPC Service of the current node and from the mempool of other Aptos nodes.
+- Transactions in the mempool of a validator are added from the JSON-RPC Service of the current node and from the mempool of other Pont nodes.
 - When the current validator is the leader, its consensus component pulls the transactions from its mempool and proposes the order of the transactions that form a block.
 The validator quorum then votes on the proposal.

 ## Merkle Trees

 - **Merkle tree** is a type of authenticated data structure that allows for efficient verification of data integrity and updates.
-- The Aptos network treats the entire blockchain as a single data structure that records the history of transactions and states over time.
+- The Pont network treats the entire blockchain as a single data structure that records the history of transactions and states over time.
 - The [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree) implementation simplifies the work of apps accessing the blockchain.
 It allows apps to:
   - Read any data from any point in time.
   - Verify the integrity of the data using a unified framework.

 ## Merkle Accumulator

-- The [Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Aptos blockchain uses to store the ledger.
+- The [Merkle Accumulator](https://www.usenix.org/legacy/event/sec09/tech/full_papers/crosby.pdf) is an _append-only_ Merkle tree that the Pont blockchain uses to store the ledger.
 - Merkle accumulators can provide proofs that a transaction was included in the chain (“proof of inclusion”).
 - They are also called "history trees" in literature.

 ## Move

-- **Move** is a new programming language that implements all the transactions on the Aptos blockchain.
+- **Move** is a new programming language that implements all the transactions on the Pont blockchain.
 - It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).

 ## Move Bytecode